domtronn/nuzlocke.app/src/docs/unbound.md

 _Insane and Easy guides coming soon!_

-So gear up, trainer, and get ready to embark on an epic journey through the Borrius region in Pokémon Unbound!
+So gear up, trainer, and get ready to embark on an epic Nuzlocke journey through the Borrius region in Pokémon Unbound in this brilliant Fan Game!